We'd like to remind Forumites to please avoid political debate on the Forum... Read More »

 Have now received an automated email saying it has been received.
 How long do they normally take to respond?

 I think they try and turn things round in 7 days, chase them up again if you have not heard anything by then.
-If Orange are too slow you can claim compensation for them not responding promptly anyway so I would not worry to much if they take their time
+If Orange are too slow you can claim compensation for them not responding promptly anyway so I would not worry to much if they take their time0 -

-I did that with my TM claim but then I realised you could do your claim as follows and put all the detail in the Appendices
+I did that with my TM claim but then I realised you could do your claim as follows and put all the detail in the Appendices:

 My Orange claim in it entirety just 179 words: